Ufton Nervet rail crash: Memorials

-The Ufton Memorial Garden was "dedicated to all those affected" by the collision.
+The Ufton Memorial Garden was dedicated to everyone affected by the collision.

 A plaque at the memorial reads "For all those affected by the catastrophic derailment of the First Great Western 17.35 Paddington to Plymouth train on 6 November 2004 [...]
 One event, many realities".
-Originally located on the south side of the railway line, the garden was relocated and joined with one dedicated to Martin in 2015 when preparatory work for the road bridge began.
+Originally located on the south side of the railway line, the garden was relocated and joined with one dedicated to Martin when preparatory work for the road bridge began in 2015.

 First Great Western named power car 43139 Driver Stan Martin 5 June 1950 – 6 November 2004 as a tribute.
 When 43139 was acquired by ScotRail in 2019, the name was transferred to GWR's 43198 alongside that of driver Brian Cooper who died in the 1999 Ladbroke Grove rail crash.

 Further incidents

 There were fatal incidents at the crossing in 2009, 2010, 2012, and 2014.
 The 2010 death was found not suspicious.
 The coroner's inquest into the 2012 death recorded an open verdict as there was insufficient evidence to be certain that that fatality was the result of suicide.

 The 2012 collision also caused injury to the InterCity 125 driver.
 The circumstances surrounding the 2014 fatality were not treated as suspicious.

 There was a near miss on 4 September 2011, when a train passed the crossing at 61 mph without the barriers lowered or the lights illuminated.
 The driver, having seen a car on the lane, applied the emergency brake and stopped the train 480 m beyond the crossing.
 The RAIB investigated the cause, and found that the crossing was being operated locally by a level crossing attendant who had not received instruction from the signaller (at Thames Valley Signalling Centre in Didcot) to close the crossing.
 The report concluded that the incident was likely a result of work overload on the signaller.